 Smokefree SC is a partner of the South Carolina Department of Health and Environmental Control Division of Tobacco Prevention and Control.
-We bring together stakeholders from throughout the state to partner on initiatives that help reduce the use and impact of tobacco products in our state.
+We bring together stakeholders from throughout the state to share information, learn together, and partner on initiatives that help reduce the use and impact of tobacco products in our state.

 South Carolina State Tobacco Plan

 Eliminating the Toll of Tobacco Products in South Carolina: 2021-2026 State Plan

 The State Tobacco Plan covers 4 Goal Areas - 1) Protecting Youth, 2) Increasing Secondhand Smoke Protections, 3) Reducing Adult Tobacco Use, and 4) Strengthening Statewide Infrastructure.
 Each goal area includes objectives and recommended activities for organizations and groups that want to be part of protecting South Carolina from the harms of tobacco use.

 Endorsed by the SC Chapter of American Academy of Pediatrics, our Vape Talk presentation is a 30-minute education program for parents of middle and high school students.
 Vape Talk gives parents a basic overview of vaping devices, how they work, why they are harmful to youth, and how to help teens quit vaping.

 We have trained presenters who are available to give the presentation virtually or in-person depending on Covid safety protocols.
 Learn more here.

 View model policies that are useful to coalitions and other groups working on policy change in their local communities.